budach/budach.github.io/test.md

 # Class Model - Documentation

 The Model class represents a convolutional neural network and provides functions for network training and visualization of learned features (sequence/structure motifs).
 The basic structure of the network consists of a variable number of convolutional and max pooling layers followed by a variable number of dense layers.
 These layers are interspersed by dropout layers after the input layer and after every max pooling and dense layer.
-The network can be tuned using the following hyperparameters which can be provided through the  params' parameter of the \_\_init\_\_ function:
+The network can be tuned using the following hyperparameters which can be provided through the 'params' parameter of the \_\_init\_\_ function:

   | parameter | default | description |
   |:-|:-|:-|